✍️

 }

-Some sites may have a need for a more generalized layout framework (for example, 960.gs).
+Some sites may have a need for a more generalized layout framework (for example, ).
 These minor Layout styles will use class names instead of IDs so that the styles can be used multiple times on the page.

 Generally, a Layout style only has a single selector: a single ID or class name.
 However, there are times when a Layout needs to respond to different factors.
 For example, you may have different layouts based on user preference.
 This layout preference would still be declared as a Layout style and used in combination with other Layout styles.